-Nodes and Associated Hard Drives
+Installing and Removing Hard Drives

-The F418IF3 chassis contains up to eight individual motherboards in separate 1U nodes.
-Each node has either two 2.5" drives, with an additional optional two 2.5" drives for the P2 model, or two 3.5" drives for the P3 model.
-Zero nodes have eight drives.
+The F414IS4 chassis contains individual motherboards in separate 1U nodes.
+Each motherboard node controls the hard drives contained within that node.
 Note that if a node is pulled out of the chassis, the hard drives associated with that node will power down as well.
-Refer to the charts below and on the following pages for your specific chassis configuration
+Refer to the charts below and on the following pages for your specific chassis configuration.
+These instructions apply to fixed 3.5" hard drives.